sourcegraph/handbook/content/departments/engineering/dev/process/deployments/playbooks.md

 ## Sourcegraph.com

-To learn more about this deployment, see [instances](./instances.md#sourcegraph-cloud).
+To learn more about this deployment, see [instances](./instances.md#dotcom).

+### Observability

+See [Sourcegraph.com observability](../../tools/observability/dotcom.md) for general observability guidance for the instance.

 ### Deploying to sourcegraph.com

 Every commit to the `release` branch (the default branch) on [deploy-sourcegraph-cloud](https://github.com/sourcegraph/deploy-sourcegraph-cloud) deploys the Kubernetes YAML in this repository to our dot-com cluster [in CI](https://buildkite.com/sourcegraph/deploy-sourcegraph-cloud/builds?branch=release) (i.e. if CI is green then the latest config in the `release` branch is deployed).

-Deploys on sourcegraph.com are currently [handled by Renovate](#renovate).
-The [Renovate dashboard](https://app.renovatebot.com/dashboard#github/sourcegraph/deploy-sourcegraph-cloud) shows logs for previous runs and allows you to predict when the next run will happen.
+Deploys on sourcegraph.com are currently [handled by GitHub Actions](index.md#continuous-deployment-process).

 If you want to expedite a deploy, you can manually create and merge a PR that updates the Docker image tags in [deploy-sourcegraph-cloud](https://github.com/sourcegraph/deploy-sourcegraph-cloud).
 You can find the desired Docker image tags by looking at the output of the Docker build step in [CI on sourcegraph/sourcegraph `main` branch](https://buildkite.com/sourcegraph/sourcegraph/builds?branch=main) or by looking at [Docker Hub](https://hub.docker.com/u/sourcegraph/).